 The Catalyst Program is jointly administered by MassCEC and the Massachusetts Technology Transfer Center (MTTC) with the primary intent of stimulating the commercialization of clean energy and water innovation technologies developed in the Commonwealth.
 Awarded funds are used to demonstrate the feasibility of technologies in specific industry applications in order to obtain increased industry and investor interest.
+Recipients must use funding for projects that move their technologies towards commercialization.
 This includes gathering initial data to demonstrate proof of concept, how the technology compares to existing technologies and competitive advantages of the technology or to develop a prototype for the technology.

 Advance innovation: Provide early-stage, clean energy researchers and startup companies with grant awards and business mentoring to transform new discoveries from the research stage into commercially viable technologies.

 Since the program began, Catalyst has awarded over $5 million to 107 projects that have gone on to raise more than $155 million in follow-on funding and resulted in 112 new pieces of intellectual property applications (IP).
 One out of every 4 university awardees has created a new company.

 Can organizations outside of Massachusetts apply with their technologies?

 - The applicant may have partners outside of Massachusetts, however the entity that will be contracting with MassCEC must be based in Massachusetts, whether at a research institution or small business or company.

 Would you be able to help provide connections with potential customers to receive product feedback before writing the grant application?